johnmurphy/heating-oil-multivariate-regression/README.md

 The Scale-Location plot is not spread equally.
 Investigate further (e.g. 782)

-Rediduals vs Leverage plot does not have any values outside of the Cook's distance
+Rediduals vs Leverage plot does not have any values outside of the Cook's distance.
+Intuitively this does not seem right.
+Will take a deeper dive into Cook's distance and the potential outliers.

 ![DiagnosticPlot](/images/DiagnosticPlots.png)

 Deeper look at Cook's distance.
 An observation with a Cook's distance larger than three times the mean of Cook's distance might be an outlier.
-There are 53 identified outliers.
+There are 53 identified outliers in the heating oil data set.

 ![CooksDistance](/images/CooksDistanceInfluentialObs.png)

-Take a look at the 10 top and analyze
+Take a look at the 10 top and analyze the potential cause or behavior influencing the outlier.

 ````
 > inner_join(x = dfTop10, y = influential_obs)